Fertility treatment at Geisinger

 When to see a fertility specialist

-In general, if you’ve been trying to conceive for a year without success, you should consider seeing an fertility specialist.
-However, this timing may vary based on your age and situation:
+Infertility is more common than you might think, and your risk increases with age.
+In general, if you’ve been trying to conceive for a year without success, you should consider seeing a fertility specialist, but this timing may vary based on your age and situation:

-- Over age 35 and trying for 6 months
+- Over age 35 and trying for six months

-- Over age 39 and trying for 3 months
+- Over age 39 and trying for three months

-- Have known ovulatory disfunction such as polycystic ovary syndrome (PCOS) and trying for 6 months
+- Have known ovulatory dysfunction such as polycystic ovary syndrome (PCOS) and trying for six months

 - Have history of ectopic pregnancy or repeated miscarriages

-Our goal is to help you determine the cause of your infertility and create a care plan that’s tailored to you and your partners’ specific needs.
+Our goal is to help you determine the cause of your infertility and create a care plan that’s tailored to you.

 Make an appointment

-Book an appointment with one of our fertility in MyGeisinger.
+Book an appointment with one of our fertility specialists in MyGeisinger.

 Fertility testing

-The first step to overcoming infertility is determining the cause.
-At Geisinger, fertility tests are performed in your specialist’s office and are non- and minimally invasive.
-Fertility tests may include:
+Determining the cause of infertility is the first step in finding the best fertility treatments for you.
+At Geisinger, minimally invasive fertility tests are performed in your specialist’s office and may include:

-- Semen analysis to examine the quantity and quality of a man’s sperm
+- Semen analysis to examine sperm quantity and quality

 - Laboratory evaluation of blood samples

-- X-ray procedures (hysterosalpingography or HSG procedure) to check for potential blockages or abnormalities in a woman’s uterine cavity or fallopian tubes
+- X-ray procedures (hysterosalpingography or HSG procedure) to check for potential blockages or abnormalities in the uterine cavity or fallopian tubes

-- Ultrasound (sonohysterography) to examine a woman’s uterus for abnormalities
+- Ultrasound (sonohysterography) to examine the uterus for abnormalities

-- Minimally invasive laparoscopic procedure to evaluate a woman’s uterus, ovaries, fallopian tubes and pelvic cavity through a small abdominal incision
+- Minimally invasive laparoscopic procedure to evaluate the uterus, ovaries, fallopian tubes and pelvic cavity through a small abdominal incision

 Fertility treatment options

-Once the cause of your infertility has been determined, your specialist will work with you to create a treatment plan that’s right for you and your partner.
-Our fertility treatment options at Geisinger include:
+Once the cause of your infertility has been determined, your fertility specialist will work with you to create a treatment plan that’s right for you and your partner.
+Fertility treatments at Geisinger include:

 If you and your partner have tried other fertility treatments without success, in vitro fertilization (IVF) may be a great option for you.
 Though an advanced treatment, IVF is commonly used for patients with the following conditions: